Yifeifr/polarization-in-computer-vision/README.md

 # polarization-in-computer-vision
-A collection of polarization-based models in computer vision, including shape from polarization, polarization-based reflection removal.
+A collection of polarization-based models in computer vision.

 Fork from ChenyangLEI's work.